greganderson/pharma-edu/docs/design-document.md

 ##### Description

 Updates a prescriber.
-All parameters are optional and only those fields will be updated.
+All fields are optional and only those fields will be updated.

 ##### Request Parameters